vuejs/docs/src/guide/components/props.md

 })
 ```

 In version 3.4 and below, `foo` is an actual constant and will never change.
-In version 3.5 and above, Vue's compiler automatically prepends `props.` when code in the same `<script setup>` block accesses variables destructured from `defineProps`.
+In version 3.5 and above, Vue's compiler automatically prepends `props` when code in the same `<script setup>` block accesses variables destructured from `defineProps`.
 Therefore the code above becomes equivalent to the following:

 ```js {5}
 const props = defineProps(['foo'])